Boosting Development Efficiency — Linux Development Environment Setup Guide

 4. VIM Code Editor Configuration

-VIM is a powerful code editor that, with proper configuration, can provide a development experience comparable to an IDE.
+VIM is a code editor that, with proper configuration, can provide a development experience comparable to an IDE.

 Installing VIM